aws-samples/eks-workshop/content/kubeflow/install.md

 kfctl apply all -V
 ```

-Wait for all pods to be `Running` state:
+Wait for all pods to be in `Running` state:

 ```
 kubectl -n kubeflow get all